 An addition to more traditional ways of family finding, they allow you to interact with the children through fun and enjoyable activities, such as arts and crafts, sports and games and to establish whether you feel an emotional connection.

-Last year more than 300 children were adopted as result of attending an Adoption Activity Day.
+Last year, 129 children were adopted as result of attending an Adoption Activity Day.
 The days are particularly hepful for children who have been waiting longer to find a permanent, loving home, for example, older children or sibling groups.

 How do Adoption Activity Days work?

 Adoption Activity Days are delivered by our specialist team at Coram at accessible and child-friendly venues across England.
 Considerable thought is spent preparing social workers, foster carers and children for being involved with the emphasis on children having a fun and exciting day.

 Read the experiences of two adopters who first met their children at an Adoption Activity Day:

 “We attended an Adoption Activity Day in the North West.
 We’d read about a couple of children who we were interested in and were really pleased to learn that they were going to be featured at an Activity Day.

 "The day itself featured a host of different activities including games, face painting, and a soft play area.
 It was great to be able to interact with the children in different ways, to have a game of Connect 4 followed by some painting and drawing.
 It enabled us to learn more about the children’s interests and see what they were like in different environments.
 It was helpful to have the foster carers and children’s social workers on hand to ask for more information about the children.
 The day finished with a lunch, followed by a magic show where the children sat together, giving adopters an opportunity to reflect on the day’s events.
 There was also time afterwards for adopters to express an interest in children they’d met on the day.